 The native people, Inthars, grow vegetables on floating islands which are collection of floating weed and water hyacinth.
 These floating islands can be cut, dragged by boats and even be sold like a piece of land.
 Floating gardens can be found mostly in Kay lar, Inchan and Zayatgyi villages.

-It is situated in Ywama village.
-Local people around the lake buy and seel on boats.
+It is a five day rotating market around inle lake villages.
+Local people around the lake buy and sell on boats.
 It is an interesting natural market to see Inthars way of life.

 Alo Taw Pauk Pagoda